Croatia family holidays – WHERE TO GO IN CROATIA WITH KIDS IN 2026

 Little travel buddies can add up to big expenses.

 They want to experience everything!
-Fortunately, Croatia tends to be wallet-friendly for families, thanks to the relatively low cost of living and many cheap or free kid-friendly activities.
-However, if you solely eat out at Croatian restaurants during your stay, the expenses will add up.
+Fortunately, with a little planning and extra effort, Croatia can be wallet-friendly for families, thanks to the many cheap or free kid-friendly activities.
+However, if you solely eat out at tourist-oriented restaurants during your stay, the expenses will add up.

-One of the best ways to control your spending during your holidays is to cook some meals in your apartment or villa.
-That’s an opportunity to connect with local ingredients, maybe learn something new, and leave more of your budget to invest into travel experiences, which usually come with a discount for smaller children.
+One of the best ways to control your spending during your family holiday is to cook some meals at home.
+It’s also an opportunity to connect with fresh, local ingredients, maybe try a new recipe, and leave more of your budget to invest into travel experiences, which usually come with a discount for smaller children.

 Prices in Croatia have increased since the euro became the official currency in 2023.
 Now, Croatian prices are similar to many EU countries, such as France, Belgium, and Italy.
 Therefore, if budget is a concern, it pays to be smart and stay away from the destinations that become most popular in peak season.
 Learn more about Croatia's two most-overtouristed destinations and where to go instead.